xenit-eu/contentgrid-spring/contentgrid-spring-data-rest/README.md

 ## Issues with the Association Resource

-* Spring Data REST Association Resource responses do not have support for pagination
+* Spring Data REST Association Resources do not have support for pagination
 * Additionally, ContentGrid resolves authorization polices using [Thunx](https://github.com/xenit-eu/thunx).
 Without this customization, Thunx only resolves authorization predicates against the root resource, not associated resources.